He (the Spirit of TRUTH) will correct the world concerning Sin, Righteousness and Judgment...

 As satisfying as it may be to declare the Devil to be in charge of this world, such a statement would be in direct opposition to the words of our LORD Jesus.
 He said that the prince of this world is judged and he is hurled outside!

 When most people think about the judgment of God, they imagine a future event where God is damning all the lowlifes and scum of the Earth to hell.
-And, if He is not dispatching all the lowlifes, surely He is getting rid of their enemies.
+At the very least, surely He is getting rid of their enemies.
 When Jesus was born of Mary, the people were expecting a conquering King, one that would throw off the yoke of the oppressors-du-jour (at the time, thought to be the Romans).
 They were rather disappointed to hear stuff like "Love your enemies" and "Do good to those who mistreat you."
-That does not sound very judge-like!
+That does not sound very judgment-like!
 But what did Jesus say?

 John quoted Jesus on two separate occasions: